-He was talking about the British business ecosystem, commenting, with some relish, that we, the British, were “a nation of shopkeepers”.
-At the time, this was intended as an insult.
+He was actually talking about British business, commenting, with some relish, that we were “a nation of shopkeepers”.
+This was intended as an insult.

-But who’s having the last laugh here?
-Well, it’s certainly not the deceased dictator.
-These days, the UK business economy is underpinned by the strength and endurance of small and medium enterprises (including those pesky shopkeepers Napolean was referencing.)
+But who’s having the last laugh here Well, it’s certainly not the deceased dictator.
+These days, the UK business economy is underpinned by the strength and endurance of small and medium enterprises.

 This is backed up by statistics compiled by the Federation of Small Businesses.
-Where in 2017, those employed by SMEs made up a whopping 60% of all private sector employment in the UK and provided a combined annual turnover of £1.9 trillion.
-This meant that British SMEs accounted for over half of all private sector turnover in the UK.
+Where in 2017, those employed by SMEs made up a whopping 60% of all private-sector employment in the UK and provided a combined annual turnover of £1.9 trillion meaning that British SMEs accounted for over half of all private sector turnover in the UK.

 So what do all these statistics mean for SMEs looking to attract first-time employees today?

 SME employment levels and interest

 According to research released this week by Santander bank, small and mid-sized businesses have hired three times more people than larger businesses over the past five years.

 Additionally to this, SMEs continue to be the main driver of soaring UK employment levels, and could well overtake large companies by 2030.